klaudhaus/lit-up/README.md

 }
 ```

-In this case, rerendering will occur between each update, and the `data` and `event` parameters are passed forwards along the chain.
+Rerendering will occur between asynchronous updates, so in the above example the "Waiting..." message will display while the remote resource is being fetched.
+The `data` and `event` parameters received with the initial update are passed forwards along the chain.

 ### Namespaced Updates